kmstr87/Linux-System-Monitoring-Tool/README.md

 The program should accept several command line arguments:

 - --system
-- - to indicate that only the system usage should be generated
+to indicate that only the system usage should be generated

 - --user
-        -to indicate that only the users usage should be generated
+to indicate that only the users usage should be generated

 --graphics
 to include graphical output in the cases where a graphical outcome is possible as indicated below.

 --sequential
         to indicate that the information will be output sequentially without needing to "refresh" the screen